Why racism is so entrenched in the fashion industry

 These statistics paint a picture of the systematic marginalization of black people, their aesthetic sensibilities, and their bodies.
 The fashion industry has deliberately crafted itself to be an arbiter of taste and beauty.
 But to the many people observing the industry from afar, the message telegraphed through these figures is that blackness is not beautiful.

 There has been progress.
 Over the past year, several black people have risen to prominence in the fashion world.
 Virgil Abloh just became the first black man to take on the role of men’s artistic director at Louis Vuitton.
 Edward Enniful became the first black editor-in-chief of British Vogue.
-Tyler Mitchell became the first black photographer to shoot the cover of Vogue (upon the instance of Beyonce, who was featured in the issue).
+Tyler Mitchell became the first black photographer to shoot the cover of Vogue (Beyonce, who was featured in the issue, insisted upon it).

 Related: How Virgil Abloh can help Louis Vuitton regain its creative spark

 But all of this good news masks an uglier reality underneath the surface.
 As you take a closer look at the industry, it’s clear that black people still face many barriers to entry in fashion.
-A lot of this came to the surface in a recent story in New York Magazine, in which Lindsay Peoples Wagner spoke to more than 100 black people in the industry, from stylists to models to designers to magazine editors.
+A lot of this came to light in a recent story in New York Magazine, in which Lindsay Peoples Wagner spoke to more than 100 black people in the industry, from stylists to models to designers to magazine editors.
 Some were well-known, like Kimora Lee Simmons and Tracee Ellis Ross, and many others were names you may not know, because they work behind the scenes.
 All of these black fashion industry workers shared stories of being overlooked, marginalized, and insulted as part of everyday life.

 At times, the racism they talk about occurs in subtle, institutionalized ways, such as the fact that very few stylists know how to style black hair, which is one reason that black models sometimes don’t book jobs at runway shows.
 Model Anok Yai says her hair has been mutilated and chopped off by incompetent stylists.
 But there are many instances when black culture and style is overtly derided as ugly, “ghetto,” or inherently inferior to their white counterparts.
 “The concept of chicness and refinement, and the people who are defining those categories, come from places where everybody looks the same,” Gabriella Karefa-Johnson, the style director at the clothing brand Garage, says in the story.
 “It is steeped in historical references that have upheld a certain type of definition of elegance.”